norment/redcap/README.md

 This README covers the Podman-based REDCap deployment procedure for a [TSD](https://www.uio.no/english/services/it/research/sensitive-data/index.html) project.
 Optionally, you could first test REDcap deployment on your local machine, as described [here](#local-testing).
 For additional details see [CONTRIBUTING.md](CONTRIBUTING.md).

 If you're new to [Podman](https://podman.io/), check the information [here](https://www.redhat.com/en/topics/containers/what-is-podman).
-As pointed out there, "Podman is a powerful alternative to [Docker](https://docs.docker.com/get-started/), but the two can also work together".
+As pointed out, "Podman is a powerful alternative to [Docker](https://docs.docker.com/get-started/), but the two can also work together".
 I.e., in case you are more familiar with Docker, most commands are easily interchangeable.
 You may also want to register to be a member of [REDCap community](https://redcap.vanderbilt.edu/community/) which provides access to additional documentation and resources beyond what's available on  REDCap's public [website](https://www.project-redcap.org).

 ## Prerequisites